 - Yin Phase: Metabolism slows down during the Yin and Yang phases, so this is the time to slightly decrease your daily caloric load.
 Continue replenishing Blood, incorporate fermented and sprouted foods, grains like buckwheat and millet, and lean protein.
 Avoid pungent hot spices.

 - Yang Phase: Cruciferous veggies and lots of fiber help to flush excess estrogen.
 As in Summer, fruit and raw foods are slightly more appropriate during this phase as your inner fire is more robust, but supplementing with warmth and spice in the form of cinnamon and ginger can help support the Yang energy.
-That said, if your Spleen is struggling, continue to avoid raw and chilled foods and cook foods to preserve the body’s Yang
+Saying that, if your Spleen is disturbed, go on avoiding raw and chilled foods and prepare foods to safeguard the body’s Yang

 - Qi Phase: Metabolism is faster in the Qi and Blood phases, so it’s important to increase daily caloric load and stabilize blood sugar with nutrient dense foods rich in B vitamins, calcium, and magnesium, such as complex carbs, root and cruciferous veggies.
 Help keep the Qi flowing with slightly spicy foods and spices, like: basil, cumin, cardamom, dill, fennel, garlic, ginger, horseradish, leeks, onions, pepper, rosemary, scallions, spearmint, and vinegar.
 Green things are great to support the Liver: chlorella, spirulina, green veggies.